Snigdha2005/VR_Project_1_Snigdha_IMT2022571/README.md

 - Expand dimensions for grayscale masks to maintain compatibility with the CNN.

-#### ** Model architechture**
+#### ** Model architecture**
 The model follows a U-Net architecture, consisting of an encoder, bottleneck, and decoder, with modifications such as LeakyReLU activation, batch normalization, and dropout to enhance performance.
- 3.1 Encoder (Feature Extraction)
+- 3.1 Encoder (Feature Extraction)
 Each encoder block consists of:
-✅ Two convolutional layers (3×3 kernel) to extract hierarchical features.
+- Two convolutional layers (3×3 kernel) to extract hierarchical features.
-✅ LeakyReLU activation to prevent vanishing gradients.
+- LeakyReLU activation to prevent vanishing gradients.
-✅ Batch Normalization for stable training.
+- Batch Normalization for stable training.
-✅ MaxPooling (2×2) to downsample feature maps.
+- MaxPooling (2×2) to downsample feature maps.
-✅ Dropout (0.3) to prevent overfitting.3.2 Bottleneck Layer
+- Dropout (0.3) to prevent overfitting.3.2 Bottleneck Layer

- 3.2 Bottleneck (Deepest Layer)
+- 3.2 Bottleneck (Deepest Layer)
 At the bottom of the U-Net, we introduce a bottleneck layer Two convolutional layers with larger (5×5) filters to capture deeper features.

-3.3 Decoder (Upsampling & Skip Connections)
+- 3.3 Decoder (Upsampling & Skip Connections)
-The decoder gradually reconstructs the image, using: ✅ UpSampling2D (instead of transposed convolution) to restore resolution.
+The decoder gradually reconstructs the image, using:
+- UpSampling2D (instead of transposed convolution) to restore resolution.
-✅ Concatenation with skip connections to combine high-resolution details from the encoder.
+- Concatenation with skip connections to combine high-resolution details from the encoder.
-✅ Final output layer (1×1 Conv with Sigmoid activation) for binary segmentation.
+- Final output layer (1×1 Conv with Sigmoid activation) for binary segmentation.

 #### **Model Compilation and Training**
 The model is compiled using:

 - Adam Optimizer: Adaptive learning for better convergence.
-✅ Binary Crossentropy Loss: Since it's a binary segmentation task (foreground vs. background).
+- Binary Crossentropy Loss: Since it's a binary segmentation task (foreground vs. background).
-✅ Accuracy Metric: Measures pixel-wise classification accuracy.
+- Accuracy Metric: Measures pixel-wise classification accuracy.

 The model is trained using:
 Uses the data generator for efficient training.
-✅ Runs for 7 epochs (can be increased for better performance).
+- Runs for 7 epochs (can be increased for better performance).

 #### **Final output**